 '''

-\# Less Pythonistic but easier to understand for a non-P\
+Less Pythonistic but easier to understand for a non-Pyt\

 1

-2

-ython developer
+hon developer

 3

-4

 verbose_payments_list = list()

-5

 6

 for payment in payments:

-7

 If payment.amount > 0:

+payments_list.append(payment)

 8

-payments_list.append(payment)

 9

+More Pythonistic approach:

 10

-More Pythonistic approach:

 11

-terse_payments_list = [payment for payment in payments \
+terse_payments_list = [payment for payment in payments if\

 12

-if payment.amount > 0]

 13

+payment.amount > 0]

 '''

-• Comments, comments, comments: Ensure the snippets contain lots of comments or are well annotated with text that clearly labels the intentions of your code.
+• Comments, comments: Ensure the snippets contain lots of comments or are well annotated with text that clearly labels the intentions of your code.
 Continuing the theme of verbosity, comment more than you normally would to guide the reader through each step.
 A great is example is this Rails tutorial on Stripe integration, which clearly explains the purpose of each snippet.